mincerafter42/mincerafter42.github.io/portfolio.md

   {:reversed="true"}

 ### Janky kludges you should use
+- [Tic-tac-toe in only HTML generation script](/2023/07/22/tic-tac-toe-in-html-better-than-gareth-heyes): Someone else made tic-tac-toe in only HTML, but it was overly redundant so I took it upon myself to make a nonredundant version.
 - [The Picrew Downloader Bookmarklets](/picrew-download-bookmarklet/), which download the layered images from Picrew in the OpenRaster format.
 Released 2022-08-10.
   - This is a remake of [the Picrew Downloader browser extension](https://github.com/mincerafter42/picrew-downloader), released 2021-04-18, but it's better as bookmarklets I decided.
 - [make-parent.sh](/assets/make-parent.sh), a shell script for joining the heads of 2 or more e-mail threads.
 Code of the day 2022-07-20.